aqaPayam/NakhBot/README.md

 Support:

-- User can send message to admin/support.
+- Non-banned users can send messages to admin/support through `SupportThread`.
 - Support should be rate-limited.
+- Banned users cannot use normal Support.
+- Banned users can only submit a ban appeal through `UserAppeal`.

 ## 18. Start Behavior